m-manu/scfind/README.md

 ## Why?

 `find` command in unix-like OSes is great.
-But, it's not helpful for searching for source code files or for searching inside source code files (when used along with `grep).
+But, it is not helpful in searching for source code files or in searching inside source code files (when used along with `grep`).
 So, we need a specialized command.

 ## What?